resourceful-workshop/resourceful-2025/index.md

 Co-located with [the Joint 25th Nordic Conference on Computational Linguistics and 11th Baltic Conference on Human Language Technologies (NoDaLiDa/Baltic-HLT 2025)](https://www.nodalida-bhlt2025.eu), Tallinn, Estonia.

+## Important information for participants (to be continuously updated)

+We can issue a certificate of attendance and/or a certificate of presentation for RESOURCEFUL 2025 upon request.
+If you need one, please email resourceful [at] listserv [dot] gu [dot] se.
+In your email subject, specify either "RESOURCEFUL 2025 – Certificate of Attendance Request" or "RESOURCEFUL 2025 – Certificate of Presentation Request".
+Additionally, include the names of the authors, the title(s) of the paper(s), and the presentation mode in your email.
+Describe any additional requests in your email.
+For certificates of attendance or presentation for NoDaLiDa 2025, please contact the local organisers of NoDaLiDa 2025.

 ## News

 Proceedings are to be published in ACL Anthology.
 The link will become available closer to the date of the workshop.